thought-machine/prometheus-multiplexer-sidecar/README.md

 After scraping metrics, this binary will add a "container" label to every metric, while the Prometheus is trying to do the same.
-This Prometheus label will be added in advance, as the content of that label is different for every container, the Prometheus will treats them as different pods and therefore causes metric duplication issues.
+This Prometheus label will be added in advance, as the content of that label is different for every container, the Prometheus will treat them as different pods and therefore causes metric duplication issues.

 To prevent this, in the yaml file of your service monitor a "label_drop" action should be conducted